reddlk/mem-mmti/README.md

 The features provided by the web-based ESM application include:

-* a public-facing view of documents related to proposed development projects
+* a public-facing view of documents
-* the ability to comment on projects
-* as tools to support EAO staff, proponents, and stakeholders in performing tasks related to the environmental review process.

 ## Usage